hugo-sebastiao/hugo-sebastiao.github.io/index.md

 # Hugo Sebastião

-## Scientific Software for Custom Instruments, Lab Automation, and Research Workflows
+## Scientific Software for Custom Instruments and Lab Automation

-I help research labs and deep-tech teams build reliable software for custom instruments, automated experiments, and hardware-integrated scientific workflows.
+I help research labs and deep-tech teams build reliable software for custom instruments, automated experiments, and hardware-integrated research workflows.

-My work focuses on instrument control, device integration, computer vision, data acquisition, and real-time analysis — especially in environments where experiments are still too manual, software is difficult to maintain, or multiple devices need to work together reliably.
+My work focuses on instrument control, device integration, computer vision, data acquisition, and real-time analysis — especially where experiments are still too manual, systems are fragile, or multiple devices need to work together reliably.

-I work on systems such as custom microscopes, instrument prototypes, experimental platforms, and research pipelines where robust software is essential for day-to-day operation.

 Recent work includes:
 - automating optical tweezers experiments with computer vision, hardware control, and workflow orchestration
 - building control software for a multiphoton FLIM microscope with synchronized acquisition and real-time lifetime analysis

-**Available for freelance projects in scientific software, instrument automation, custom acquisition systems, and research software refactoring.**
+**Available for freelance projects in scientific software, instrument automation, and custom acquisition systems.
+Need help with instrument software or lab automation?
+Get in touch. <p class="top-links"> <a href="#contact">Contact</a> </p>**

 <p class="top-links">
   <a href="#projects">Projects</a>